-As provided below, Contractor shall meet the annual ROWP Target for each Member Agency pursuant to SB 1383, as may be amended from time to time.
+As provided below, Contractor shall meet the annual ROWP Target for each Participating Agency that has an active flow commitment agreement with the WPWMA (hereinafter “PA_FC”) pursuant to SB 1383, as may be amended from time to time.
 The Compost under this Agreement must meet the specifications and requirements in the Regulations.

 Recovered Organic Waste Product (ROWP) Target

-Annually, Contractor shall satisfy the state’s published ROWP Targets for the Member Agencies, unless the ROWP Targets are adjusted as provided in Section 3 below, in which case Contractor will be responsible for the adjusted ROWP Target(s) for the respective Member Agency or Agencies.
-It is Contractor’s responsibility to ensure it is complying with SB 1383 requirements to meet the ROWP Targets for all Member Agencies.
+Annually, Contractor shall satisfy the state’s published ROWP Targets for the PA_FCs, unless the ROWP Targets are adjusted as provided in Section 3 below, in which case Contractor will be responsible for the adjusted ROWP Target(s) for the respective PA_FC.
+It is Contractor’s responsibility to ensure it is complying with SB 1383 requirements to meet the ROWP Targets for all PA_FCs.

 Pursuant to 14 CCR § 18993.1, the per capita ROWP Target is 0.08 Tons and 0.58 Tons of Compost constitutes one (1) ton of ROWP credit.
 The ROWP Targets established by CalRecycle for January 1, 2022 through December 31, 2026, are provided below, along with the compost equivalent.